DemoyDW/energy-monitor/README.md

 ## Description of the project

-This project aims to collate data from various sources and present it in an accessible and easily understandable format.
+This project aims to collate energy data from various sources and present it in an accessible and easily understandable format.

 ## Usage